Caleb-H-Student/3207-Lab-Introduction_F24-/README.md

 # 3207-Lab-Introduction_F24
-I have modified the project so print_random.c now calls functions from random.c to generate random characters and fill a string which is then returned to main and printed
+I have modified the project so print_random.c now calls a function from random.c to generate random characters which is then printed this process loops thorugh seven time creating a random seven characters